 Unlike these other items, credit cards are NOT a form of stored value, and do not act as money.
 This is because credit cards are a loan (or a form of “credit”).
-When you make a purchase from a using a credit card, no value is being transferred from you to the place where you are spending.
-Instead, you are creating a debt that you must later pay back with interest (usually no interest until a few weeks has passed).
+When you make a purchase using a credit card, no value is being transferred from you to the place where you are spending money.
+Instead, you are creating a debt that you must pay back later with interest.

-In contrast, when you use any of these other forms, value is being directly transferred from you to the person you are paying.
-There is no loans or credit acting as a “middle man” – it is a direct transfer of money from one person to another.
+In contrast, when you use any of the items of stored value, money is being directly transferred from you to the person you are paying.
+There is no loan or credit card company acting as a “middle man”.
+There is a direct transfer from one person or company to another.

 Bitcoins and Other Virtual Currencies

-For example, if you convert your dollars into bitcoins, then visit a shop that lists their prices in bitcoins and accepts bitcoins as payment, it is acting like money directly.
-However, if that shop lists all their prices in dollars, but they take bitcoins as payment with a conversion rate, then your bitcoins are just acting as a ‘stored value’ for dollars.
+For example, if you convert your dollars into bitcoins and then visit a shop that lists their prices in bitcoins and accepts bitcoins as payment, your bitcoins are acting as money.
+However, if that shop lists all their prices in dollars, but they also accept bitcoins as payment, then your bitcoins are just acting as a ‘stored value’ for dollars.

-To make things more complicated, you can also buy a bitcoin because you think its value will go up over time.
-This means that you are treating it not as stored value or money, but as an investment, and are using “speculation” to try to turn a profit.
+To make things more complicated, you can also buy bitcoin because you think its value will go up over time.
+This means that you are treating it not as stored value or as money but as an investment, and you are using “speculation” to try to gain a profit.